 The New Movies You Can Watch at Australian Cinemas This Week

-Head to the flicks to watch a space-set thriller, a two-time Oscar-nominated documentary and a charming French comedy.
+Head to the flicks to watch a heartwrenching drama, a stunning dialogue-free documentary and a lively music biopic.

 Something delightful has been happening in cinemas across the country.
 After months spent empty, with projectors silent, theatres bare and the smell of popcorn fading, Australian picture palaces are back in business — spanning both big chains and smaller independent sites in Sydney, Melbourne and Brisbane.

 During COVID-19 lockdowns, no one was short on things to watch, of course.
 In fact, you probably feel like you've streamed every movie ever made, including new releases, comedies, music documentaries, Studio Ghibli's animated fare and Nicolas Cage-starring flicks.
 But, even if you've spent all your time of late glued to your small screen, we're betting you just can't wait to sit in a darkened room and soak up the splendour of the bigger version.
 Thankfully, plenty of new films are hitting cinemas so that you can do just that — and we've rounded up, watched and reviewed everything on offer this week.